bugcrowd/templates/submissions/description/broken_access_control/idor/Recommendations.md

-# Recommendations
+# Recommendation(s)

+Preventing IDOR involves ensuring that each user accessible object is sufficiently protected.
+When an object is requested by an untrusted source, each request should pass through an access control check to ensure that the user has authorization to access that object.

-It is important to enforce access control policies so that users can only access data from within their intended permissions.
-To do this, authorization checks should occur when a user requests a resource.
-Another way of preventing IDOR occurring is to use hash functions and hashed strings to map an object instead of a direct ID.
+These authorization checks should also occur when a known user requests a resource so that the users can only access data from within their intended permissions group.

+Additionally, hash functions and hashed strings should be used to map an object instead of a direct ID, so that it is not a predictable value and easily guessed.